KnowageLabs/Knowage-Documentation/chapter_3/create_etl_process/index.rst

 		/>
           </etl>

-Where the tag job includes all the following configuration attributes:
+The tag job includes all the following configuration attributes:

--  project is the name of the Talend project
+-  project is the name of the Talend project.
 -  jobName is the label assigned to the job in Talends repository.
 -  context is the name of the context grouping all job parameters.
 Typically it is the standard context, denoted with the name **Default**.
--  version is the job version
+-  version is the job version.
 -  language is the chosen language for code generation.
 The two possible options are: Java and Perl.

 Values in the template must be consistent with those defined in Talend, in order to ensure the proper execution of the ETL document on Knowage Server.